SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Conclusion

 \section{Conclusion}

 In this paper, we propose \toolname, an LLM-based automatic code optimization approach that integrates static program analysis techniques. \toolname consists of three components: an optimization strategy library builder, an automatic static program analysis rule generator, and a library-based optimizer.
 Extensive experiments conducted on three popular LLMs demonstrate that \toolname can effectively localize and retrieve appropriate optimization strategies on large projects, thereby guiding the LLMs to perform code optimizations.
-Furthermore, our in-the-wild evaluation shows that \toolname significantly improves the performance of real-world projects.
+Furthermore, our in-the-wild evaluation on five C/C++ projects and five Python real-world projects shows that \toolname significantly improves the performance.
+These experiments together validate that the approach generalizes across programming languages.